• Skip to primary navigation

 Most of the time, he finds empty nests.
 The nests are built up high – higher than the books say they should be.
 Most of the books tell you that bluebirds build their nests near the bottom of the nesting boxes, but our bluebirds always build them up so that they enter and are almost at eye level with their babies.
 It probably makes it easier to feed them, but it also makes it easier for predators, such as the cats, to find them.

 This weekend, we found two nests with eggs still in them.
 It made me sad to think about the babies who didn’t make it, and I’m not sure why the parents abandoned the nests.
-The top photo shows one of the nests with the pretty blue eggs still snugly cupped inside the pine straw.
+The photo above shows unhatched eggs; these were found many months after nesting season when we cleaned the birdhouse.

-I looked online today for an answer as to why the eggs might have abandoned.
-One article said that if something happens to the mother bluebird, the nest will be abandoned, as Dad can’t hatch the eggs by himself.
-I sure hope the cats aren’t to blame!
+I looked online today for an answer as to why the eggs might have been abandoned.
+One article said that the nest will be abandoned if something happens to the mother bluebird, as Dad can’t hatch the eggs alone.

-Dirty birdhouses can harbor mites, bacteria and fungi.
-It’s important to clean out backyard bird houses at least once a year.
-The experts say to clean birdhouses after the last clutch of eggs has fledged, but I never know exactly when my birds are completely finished with their nests and I don’t wan’t to disturb them while they’re still in parenting mode, so my husband and I typically wait until the fall before cleaning out the nest boxes.
+Dirty birdhouses can harbor mites, bacteria, and fungi.
+It’s essential to clean out backyard birdhouses at least once a year.
+The experts say to clean birdhouses after the last clutch of eggs has fledged.
+Still, I never know precisely when my birds are finished with their nests, and I don’t want to disturb them while they’re still in parenting mode.
+We wait until the fall before cleaning out the nest boxes.

-1. Open up the bird house.
-We use the cordless drill to unscrew the top or a side of the house.
+1. Open up the birdhouse.
+We use the cordless drill to unscrew the house’s top or side.
 Some birdhouses have hinged lids, which make cleaning very easy!

 2. Wear garden gloves to protect your hands.
 Reach in and lift out the old nesting materials.
 We carry a bucket around the yard and place the nests inside the bucket.